Written By: Jessica Anvar Stotz

 Who can join the lawsuit?

-If you own or lease a Ford truck with a 6.7L engine, we recommend carefully reviewing your options before deciding whether to participate in the Ford cp4 lawsuit or to pursue a lemon law claim.
+If you own or lease a Ford truck with a 6.7L engine, it’s important to carefully review your options before deciding whether to join the Ford CP4 lawsuit or pursue a lemon law claim.

 How do I get Ford to buyback my car?

-• Your vehicle must have a substantial defect or other recurring problems covered under the warranty that significantly impairs its use, value, or safety.
+In most cases, the vehicle must have a significant defect or recurring problem covered under warranty that affects its use, value, or safety.

-• You have notified the manufacturer in writing and given them a final opportunity to repair the problem(s) before pursuing legal action.
+Finally, you must notify the manufacturer in writing and give them a final opportunity to repair the issue before pursuing legal action.

 Should I Pursue a Lemon Law Case or a Class Action Settlement?

-If your vehicle has significant defects that impair its use, value, or safety and you are the only owner, pursuing an individual lemon law claim may be the better option for you.
+If your vehicle has significant defects that affect its safety, use, or value, and you are the sole owner, pursuing an individual lemon law claim might be the best option for you.

-With an individual claim, you can seek a refund or replacement vehicle from the manufacturer, and your case will be decided on its own merits.
-This means that you may be able to receive much more in compensation compared to what you could receive through the Ford 6.7 diesel class action settlement.
+Your case will be evaluated on its own merits, which may result in greater compensation than what you could receive from the Ford 6.7 diesel class action settlement.

-Pursuing an individual lemon law claim can provide you with greater control over your case, as you’ll be able to negotiate directly with the manufacturer and their legal team.
-This direct communication can allow you to present your evidence and arguments more effectively, which may increase the chances of a favorable outcome.
+Moreover, an individual claim gives you more control over your case.
+You’ll be able to negotiate directly with the manufacturer and their legal team, allowing you to present your evidence and arguments effectively.

-If you are a California consumer who has purchased or leased a new or used Ford diesel truck with a 6.7L engine, you may be concerned about the recent cp4 lawsuit alleging that these trucks were sold with defective fuel injection pumps.
-If you believe your vehicle has been affected by these issues, the Lemon Law Experts are here to help.
+If you are a consumer who has purchased or leased a new Ford diesel truck with a 6.7L engine, and you are concerned about the recent CP4 lawsuit or any potential defects, the Lemon Law Experts are here to help.

 Ford Engine Recall